l2l7l9p/UGS-Streaming/README.md

 python probability.py samples.bin
 ```

-It will produce a file `probability.txt` showing the probability of each $k$-graphlet in the log file.
+It will produce a file `probability.txt` showing the probability of each $k$-graphlet in `samples.bin`.